abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/dev/lib/main.cpp
 /qt/dev/lib/edit.o

-And the result is recognizable as absolute path, surronded by single quote ('') if it contains space, which is ready to be piped correctly by **\| xargs** ...
+And the result is as recognizable standard in absolute path, surronded by single quote ('') if containing space which is ready to be piped correctly by **\| xargs** ...

 ## AUTOMATED REMOVAL

 Removal is readily guarded nicely.
 One needn't to test it first by a usual search without removal options below, instead go straight using it as it'll prompt user to confirm to execute the deletion as final decision, if there is a find result
-<pre>-0    :  to remove every zero size file and empty directory sits under any directory found in the main search result
--no  :  to remove all orphan links  sits under any directory found in the main search result -rm  or -delete : to remove all objects of the main find result</pre>
+`-0`    :  to remove every zero size file and empty directory sits under any directory found in the main search result `-no`  :  to remove all orphan links (no orphan) sits under any directory found in the main search result `-rm`  or `-delete` : to remove all objects of the main find result</pre>

 ## EXCLUSION